lalogarso/generation-code-challenge/README.md

 Notes:

-1.- I generated the position of the stores because the list had not that information (all inner Mexico City).
+1.- I generated the position of the stores because the list had not that information (all inner Mexico City). <br/>
-2.- The list My Favorite Stores not allow repeated items.
+2.- The list My Favorite Stores not allow repeated items.<br/>
 3.- If you delete a store of My Favorite Stores you can add this store again.

 ### How do you start?